Prior distributions for structured semi-orthogonal matrices: The family of prior distributions and its properties

 There is significant interest in normal approximations to the entries of random orthogonal or semi-orthogonal matrices in the random matrix theory community.
 For a detailed review, see Section 6 of \citet{Jauch2020} and the references therein.
-We highlight an especially close connection between Theorem \ref{thm:limitingdistribution} and this literature.
-A result of \citet{Stam1982} showed that the distribution of $m$ entries of a uniformly distributed unit vector converges to the distribution of $m$ independent standard normal random variables as its length $p$ grows. \citet{Watson1983} extended this result to a uniformly distributed semi-orthogonal matrix with a growing number of rows but a fixed number of columns.
-Theorem \ref{thm:limitingdistribution} offers a new perspective on this topic.
+We highlight an especially close connection between Theorem~\ref{thm:limitingdistribution} and this literature.
+A result of \citet{Stam1982} showed that, after rescaling by $\sqrt{p},$ the distribution of $m$ entries of a uniformly distributed unit vector can be approximated by the distribution of $m$ independent standard normal random variables as the length $p$ of the unit vector grows. \citet{Watson1983} extended this result to a uniformly distributed semi-orthogonal matrix with a growing number of rows but a fixed number of columns.
+Theorem~\ref{thm:limitingdistribution} offers a new perspective on this topic.
 It shows that the results of \citet{Stam1982} and \citet{Watson1983} describe special cases of a more general phenomenon.
-That is, the distribution of $m$ entries of the projection $Q_{X_p}$ of a real random matrix $X_p$ onto the Stiefel manifold $\mathcal{V}(k,p)$ can be approximated by the distribution of the corresponding entries of $X_p$ provided that $m$ and $k$ do not grow too fast compared to $p$ and $X_p$ satisfies the assumptions stated above.
+That is, the distribution of $m$ entries of the projection $Q_{X_k}$ of a real random matrix $X_k$ onto the Stiefel manifold $\mathcal{V}(k,p)$ can, after rescaling by $\sqrt{p},$ be approximated asymptotically by the distribution of the corresponding entries of $X_k,$ not only when the entries of $X_k$ are i.i.d. standard normal random variables, but whenever $X_k$ satisfies Condition \ref{ass:moments} and Condition \ref{ass:Omega}.

-Next, we highlight some connections and differences between the squared Wasserstein distance between the distributions of $\sqrt{p}Q_{X_p}$ and $X_p$ and the so-called linear spectral statistic (LSS) of the re-normalized sample covariance matrix.
-Recall that $X_p^\top X_p = Z_p^\top \Omega_p Z_p$.
-The re-normalized sample covariance matrix is defined as